scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 This section briefly discusses dependencies between SCION's core components, with the goal of facilitating a discussion on whether it is possible to implement each of SCION's core components on its own, independently from other core components.

 - *Control-plane PKI.*
-The CP-PKI enables the verification of signatures, e.g., on path-segment construction beacons (PCBs).
+The CP PKI enables the verification of signatures, e.g., on path-segment construction beacons (PCBs).
 As discussed in {{pki}}, it is built on top of a peculiar trust model, where entities are able to select their roots of trust.
 Overall, it constitutes the most independent and self-contained building block, as it could potentially be leveraged by SCION or other protocols.
 The PKI itself does not have significant dependencies on other SCION components, therefore it could represent a good starting point for standardisation.